 “…But because the Greek ομοιωσις turned into rectitudo, the realm of αληθεια, disclosure, still present for Plato and Aristotle in ομοιωσις, disappeared.”

-The Latin rectitudo, the ‘correct’, Heidegger understands as ‘the self-adjusting to’.
+The Latin rectitudo (‘the right’, ‘the correct’) Heidegger understands as “the self-adjusting to”.
 Oμοιωσις, as self-adjustment, is an ‘event’ which requires a home.
-Today, after many centuries of refinement, we have the object ‘the human subject’ to contain this event.
+Today, after many centuries of refinement, we have the object the human subject to contain this event.
 Heidegger’s critique is modernity.
-The object of his attack is the Latinization of Greek culture and language — such that ομοιωσις had already been prepared for a world of subjects.
-Aληθεια is wrench from its original domain in the ‘objective’ and handed over to subjectification by way of an economy of imperium, the ‘I command’.
+The object of his attack is the Latinization of Greek culture and language, such that ομοιωσις had already been prepared for a world of subjects.
+Aληθεια is wrench from its original domain in the unconcealed and handed over to the subject by way of an economy of imperium, the ‘I command’.
 Of course, whether this has been a wholesale productive transformation depends on the project in which we find ourselves today.
 Regardless of our answer to this question, one thing is certain — in accordance with Heidegger’s conclusions — today, it is next-to-impossible to experience αληθεια from within the economy which our inheritance provides.
 Perhaps some may even claim that we don’t know which experience αληθεια refers to; and therefore, we could never know if we had found it or not.
 Despite this, one thing is certain.
-Only on account of this rehousing of αληθεια could ‘the judgement’ come to known as ‘the personal judgement’.
-And only on account of this rehousing could truth come to studied as a phenomenon for anthropology or sociology.
-That is, ‘relative’ from the position of the omniscient historical observer.
+Only on account of this rehousing could αληθεια as the unconcealed come to known as the truth of subjective judgement.
+And only on account of this rehousing could truth come to be studied as a phenomenon for anthropology or sociology.
+That is, relative from the position of the omniscient world observer.

 —Justin Carmien, July 6th, 2020